BiBiServ/bibigrid/documentation/markdown/features/create.md

 - For every cloud C, all other clouds' cidr is set as an `allowed_address` with the mac address of C.
 This prevents outgoing addresses with the "wrong" mac address, ip combination from getting stopped by port security.

-## Starts master and vpnwkrs
+## Starts master and vpngtws

-For the first configuration a master, for all others a vpnwkr is started.
+For the first configuration a master, for all others a vpngtw is started.

 ## Uploads Data